-Purpose The vision of the IDSC Fellows Program is to inspire a new generation of leaders in computational science to cross the traditional boundaries between disciplines, by equipping them with new cross-disciplinary skills and experience.
-The Program does this by offering mentorship outside the students' area of expertise.
+The vision of the IDSC Fellows Program is to inspire a new generation of leaders in data science to cross the traditional boundaries between disciplines.
+IDSC joins with University faculty to men-tor IDSC Fellows on how to best utilize University's cutting-edge advanced computing resources in their proposed research projects.